syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Data-Binding.md

 ### NotificationSubscriptionMode

-The data grid allows you to enable or disable the INotifyPropertyChanged in the underlying source collection that is bound to the `SfDataGrid.ItemsSource`by using the [SfDataGrid.NotificationSubscriptionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Data.Portable~Syncfusion.Data.NotificationSubscriptionMode.html) property.
+Data grid allows you to enable or disable INotifyPropertyChanged in the underlying source collection bound to the `SfDataGrid.ItemsSource` by using the [SfDataGrid.NotificationSubscriptionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Data.Portable~Syncfusion.Data.NotificationSubscriptionMode.html) property.

 <table>
 <tr>